msft-mirror-aosp/platform.compatibility.cdd/5_multimedia/5_6_audio-latency.md

 *   [SR] Continuous output latency of 45 milliseconds or less
 *   [SR] Minimize the cold output jitter

-If device implementations meet the above requirements after any initial calibration when using the OpenSL ES PCM buffer queue API, for continuous output latency and cold output latency over at least one supported audio output device, they are:
+If device implementations meet the above requirements, after any initial calibration, when using both the OpenSL ES PCM buffer queue and AAudio native audio APIs, for continuous output latency and cold output latency over at least one supported audio output device, they are:

 *   [SR] STRONGLY RECOMMENDED to report low latency audio by declaring `android.hardware.audio.low_latency` feature flag.
 *   [SR] STRONGLY RECOMMENDED to also meet the requirements for low-latency audio via the AAudio API.

-If device implementations do not meet the requirements for low-latency audio via the OpenSL ES PCM buffer queue API, they:
+If device implementations do not meet the requirements for low-latency audio via both the OpenSL ES PCM buffer queue and AAudio native audio APIs, they:

 *   [C-1-1] MUST NOT report support for low-latency audio.